Ivy on February 5th, 2010

 2. Add all the salad dressing ingredients in a food processor and process.

-3. Peel potatoes and cut into small pieces.
+3. Peel potatoes and cut them into small pieces.
 Pour the salad dressing on top while the potatoes are still hot.

 4. Add the remaining ingredients and mix.